qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 Job resolution
 --------------

 ``extend`` and ``run`` keywords are currently the only keywords that reference other jobs.
 These references have to be resolved, by looking them up (or "evaluating" the names) in some context.
 One thing to note here is that job names are evaluated **in the context of the current job map**.
-As you will see (see section on <#include_key_top-level_-_adding_features|top-level "include"s>), a single configuration might eventually contain jobs from multiple config files, the local job definitions, and zero to many imported job maps (from other config files), which again might contain imported configs.
+As you will see (see section on :doc:`top-level "include"s <#include_key_top-level_-_adding_features>`), a single configuration might eventually contain jobs from multiple config files, the local job definitions, and zero to many imported job maps (from other config files), which again might contain imported configs.
 From within any map, only those jobs are referenceable that are **contained** somewhere in this map.
 Unqualified names (like "myjob") are taken to refer to jobs on the same level as the current job, path-like names (containing "/") are taken to signify a job in some nested name space down from the current level.
 Particularly, this means you can never reference a job in a map which is "parallel" to the current job map.
 It's only jobs on the same level or deeper.

-This is particularly important for imported configs (imported with a top-level "include" keyword, see further <#include_key_top-level_-_adding_features|down>).
+This is particularly important for imported configs (imported with a top-level "include" keyword, see further :doc:`down <#include_key_top-level_-_adding_features>`).
 Those configs get attached to the local "jobs" map under a dedicated key (their "name space" if you will).
-If in this imported map there is a "run" job (see the <#extending_jobs|next section>) using unqualified job names, these job names will be resolved using the imported map, not the top-level map.
+If in this imported map there is a "run" job (see the :doc:`next section <#extending_jobs>`) using unqualified job names, these job names will be resolved using the imported map, not the top-level map.
 If the nested "run" job uses path-like job names, these jobs will be searched for **relative** to the nested map.
 You get it?!

 Extending jobs
 --------------